MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/get-help-support.md

 [!INCLUDE [country-region-support-dropdown-list](../admin/includes/country-region-support-dropdown-list.md)]

-Billing support and Technical support hours (and languages) are listed on each Country page selected from the drop down.\
+Billing support and Technical support hours (and languages) are listed on each country's page selected from the drop-down.

 Admins, have your account details ready when you call.